effertz/arBlee_tutorial_testrun/README.md

         - SpeechUtteranceViewCotroller.mm
     - SpeechToText.cs
     - SpeechToText.prefab
+1. Add the *SpeechToText.prefab* to the scene in your *Hierarchy* window.
 1. Create UI elements to control the speech recongnition:
     - create a *Toggle* in your Canvas Game Object.
 Rename it to *ToggleSpeech* and change the text to *Speech*.
     - create a *Text* in your Canvas Game Object.
 Change the text to ... .